burke/burke.libbey.me/posts/2013-04-15-conserving-file-descriptors-in-go.md

 }
 ```

-You first pre-fill a channel ("bucket") with 100 tokens.
-Each time you want to
+You first pre-fill the semaphore with 100 tokens.
+Each time you want to start
-start an HTTP request, you must first withdraw a token from the bucket.
-If all
+an HTTP request, you must first withdraw a token.
+If all 100 tokens are
-100 tokens are currently out, you must wait until one has been returned.
+currently out, you must wait until one has been returned.

-The token bucket strategy accomplishes largely the same performance
+The semaphore strategy accomplishes largely the same performance
 characteristics as the worker pool strategy, but one or the other can feel more
 appropriate depending on the problem.
 It's good to be familiar with both.
 Both
 will prevent you from exceeding the file descriptor limit (which, incidentally,